California University of Pennsylvania

 - Southeastern Theatre Conference

 At Cal U, there are plenty of cultural, recreational, and research opportunities close at hand.
-But Cal U students also explore and engage with the wider world through study away experiences.
+But Cal U students can also explore and engage with the wider world through study away experiences.

 That may mean spending a few weeks, a semester, or a summer volunteering, interning, or studying in another country.
 The Office of International Programming and Study Away helps students figure out how to make it happen.